-The garnet is so durable, remnants of garnet jewelry can be found as far back as the Bronze Age.
+The garnet is so durable, remnants of garnet jewelry have been found dating as far back as the Bronze Age.
 Other references go back to 3100 BC when the Egyptians used garnet as inlays in their jewelry and carvings.
-The Egyptians even said it was the symbol of life.
-The garnet was very popular with the Romans in the 3rd and 4th Century.
+The Egyptians even referred to it as the symbol of life.
+The garnet gemstone was very popular with the Romans in the third and fourth centuries.

 Garnet jewelry has been a fixture throughout the ages.
-Garnets were often used as signet rings in ancient Rome, and the nobility favored garnets in the Middle Ages.
+Garnet gems were often used as signet rings in ancient Rome, and the nobility favored garnets in the Middle Ages.

 The Victorians made garnets very popular during that time period.
 Some of the loveliest garnet gemstone jewelry from that era mimics its pomegranate namesake, with clusters of tiny red gems forming a larger statement piece.